February 28, 2018

 Why Complex Projects Struggle at Execution

-Design activities must naturally confront certain risks that architecture activities are unable to mitigate.
-Hence, architecture oversight must give way to design managers who coordinate domain-specific processes and their respective practitioners as they bear the remaining 20% of a project’s total risk.
+Design activities must naturally confront risks that a lead architect is unable to anticipate.
+Hence, design managers and their respective teams share accountability for domain-specific risks (roughly 20% of a project’s total risk).

 “…the responsibility of risk that’s placed on managers, designers, and developers actually increases by 400%; the crushing weight of this assumed responsibility is why projects fail.”

-When formal architecture activities take a back seat to design and engineering activities, talented managers, designers, and software engineers will instinctively close essential architectural gaps while others go unresolved.
-As a result, the architectural gaps that are addressed during the design process create a patchwork-like architecture that likely falls short of being a reliable foundation for future complexity and scale.
+When formal architecture activities take a back seat to design and engineering activities, talented managers, designers, and software engineers will naturally close architectural gaps to satisfy their narrower interests.
+As a result, the patchwork-like architecture will likely fall short of being a reliable foundation for future complexity and scale.

 Common Warning Signs of Architectural Gaps